Sam-297/Curiosity-Reloaded/README.md

 ## Contributing
 Contributions to improve the efficiency and functionality of Curiosity Reloaded are welcome.
 Please fork the repository, make your changes, and submit a pull request for review.

+Note: I did not make the `tests/` folder.